FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

    sudo docker run hello-world
    ```

-   If Docker is installed correctly, you should see the similar output:
+   If Docker is installed correctly, you should see a similar output:

    ![wsl-docker-complete](../images/wsl-docker-complete.png)